safiyasayd/bimm143/README.md

-# bimm143
+# BIMM_143 Portifilio

-This repo is for my UCSD bioinformatics class.
+This repo is for my UCSD [bimm_143](https://github.com/safiyasayd/bimm143) bioinformatics class at UCSD.

+-class04 Introduction to R